 Notice that the race remains very tight.
 The Republican ticket benefits, on average, if states where the polling difference is eleven or more points are turned into toss-up states.
 Why?
 Because then strongly Democratic states with large numbers of electoral votes—like California and New York—have those electoral votes awarded on the basis of biased coin flips instead of automatically being awarded to the Democratic ticket.
 Additionally, notice that there are large downward spikes when the state-specific swing factor is set to about one and about five.
 Why?
 Because the Democratic ticket is holding onto a number of states by one- or five-point leads in the polls.

 If we keep the national random swing factor at six and fix the state-specific random swing factor at six as well, we can use the source code to determine the percentage of the time that the Democratic ticket wins, and the percentage of the time that the Republican ticket wins, in the electoral college.
-Notice that the results do not add up to 100%, because there is a small possibility (in the case of this particular run of 10,000 simulations, a 1.1% chance) that there will be a tie in the electoral college, in which case the will throw the vote to the U.S. House of Representatives.
+Notice that the results do not add up to 100%, because there is a small possibility (in the case of this particular run of 10,000 simulations, a 1.1% chance) that there will be a tie in the electoral college, in which case the Twelfth Amendment to the US Constitution will throw the vote to the US House of Representatives.

-Mathematica‘s programming flexibility and the power of symbols like Import and BlockRandom make data-driven social science experiments or the visualization of concepts in the social sciences relatively easy.
-Social science enthusiasts have used Mathematica to investigate various schemes for and to model the .
+Mathematica’s programming flexibility and the power of symbols like Import and BlockRandom make data-driven social science experiments or the visualization of concepts in the social sciences relatively easy.
+Social science enthusiasts have used Mathematica to investigate various schemes for apportioning seats in the House of Representatives and to model the behavior of juries.
 There are infinitely many other interesting possible social science experiments that Mathematica can facilitate.

 Feel free to download the notebook for this blog entry and run the simulation code yourself, especially if you’re interested in playing with the very latest polling results.